cesarferradas/ferrad.as/_posts/2020-05-21-easyjet-databreach-no-surprise.md

+---
-# The EasyJet data breach is no surprise
+title: The EasyJet data breach is no surprise
+---

 I just received the email.